DanielLashyn/Scripts-for-Office-Automation/README.md

 - pillow_heif 0.18.0

 ## Background
-In 2025, I downloaded all the photos from my phone onto the computer.
-The software I used put all the photos and videos in one folder.
+In 2025, I downloaded all my phone photos onto the computer.
+The software I used, to download the media, put all the photos and videos in one folder.
 To resolve this issue I created a python script to organize all ``` jpg, jpeg, png, HEIC, mov, mp4 and 3gp``` by the metadata ```Date taken```, for when the photo/video was taken.
-For example if a picture was taken in ```May 4 2019``` that file would be placed in the folder ```2019-05```.
+For example if a picture was taken in ```May 4 2019``` that picture would be placed in the folder ```2019-05```.

 Because not all files have the ```Date taken``` metadata (i.e. screenshots), those files were placed in a folder called ```Unknown Date```.

-In the end this script was able to sort 5,633 files in under 30 seconds.
-Saving hours worth of work manually sorting files.
+In the end this script was able to sort 5,633 files in 15 seconds.
+Saving hours of manually sorting files.

 ## Screen shots